-Chapter VII of the Constitution, "The Judicature", was in their Lordships' H view intended to deal with the appointment and security of tenure of all persons holding any salaried office by virtue of which they are entitled to exercise civil or criminal jurisdiction in Jamaica.
-For this purpose they are divided into two categories: (i) a higher judiciary, consisting of judges of the Supreme Court and judges of the Court of Appeal, and (ii) a lower judiciary, consisting of those described in s.112 (2), viz.
-"Resident Magistrate, Judge of the Traffic Court, I Registrar of the Supreme Court, Registrar of the Court of Appeal and such other offices connected with the courts of Jamaica as, subject to the provisions of the Constitution, may be prescribed by Parliament".
+Chapter VII of the Constitution, 'The Judicature', was in their Lordships' view intended to deal with the appointment and security of tenure of all persons holding any salaried office by virtue of which they are entitled to exercise civil or criminal jurisdiction in Jamaica.
+For this purpose they are divided into two categories: (i) a higher judiciary, consisting of judges of the Supreme Court and judges of the Court of Appeal, and (ii) a lower judiciary, consisting of those described in s 112(2), viz:

-Apart from the offices of Judge and Registrar of the Court of Appeal which were new, these two categories embraced all salaried members of the judiciary who exercised civil or criminal jurisdiction in Jamaica at the date when the A Constitution came into force.
-A minor jurisdiction, particularly in relation to juveniles, was exercised by Justices of the Peace but, as in England, they sat part-time only, were unpaid and were not required to possess any professional qualification.
+'Resident Magistrate, Judge of the Traffic Court, Registrar of the Supreme Court, Registrar of the Court of Appeal and such other offices connected with the courts of Jamaica as, subject to the provisions of the Constitution, may be prescribed by Parliament.'
+Apart from the offices of judge and registrar of the Court of Appeal which were new, these two categories embraced all salaried members of the judiciary who exercised civil or criminal jurisdiction in Jamaica at the date when the Constitution came into force.
+A minor jurisdiction, particularly in relation to juveniles, was exercised by justices of the peace but, as in England, they sat part-time only, were unpaid and were not required to possess any professional qualification.

-Common to both categories, with the exception of the Chief Justice of the Supreme Court and the President of the Court of Appeal, is the requirement B under the Constitution that they should be appointed by the Governor-General on the recommendation of the Judicial Service Commission-a body established under s.
-111 whose composition is different from that of the Public Service Commission and consists of persons likely to be qualified to assess the fitness of a candidate for judicial office.
+Common to both categories, with the exception of the Chief Justice of the Supreme Court and the President of the Court of Appeal, is the requirement under the Constitution that they should be appointed by the Governor-General on the recommendation of the Judicial Service Commission--a body established under s 111 whose composition is different from that of the Public Service Commission and consists of persons likely to be qualified to assess the fitness of a candidate for judicial office.

-C The distinction between the higher judiciary and the lower judiciary is that the former are given a greater degree of scurity of tenure than the latter.
-There is nothing in the Constitution to protect the lower judiciary against Parliament passing ordinary laws (a) abolishing their office, (b) reducing their salaries while they are in office, or (c) providing that their appointments to judicial office shall be only for a short fixed term of years.
-Their independence of the good-will of the political party which commands a bare majority in the Parliament is thus not

-D the pointed party which commands a bare majority in the Parhament is thus not fully assured.
-The only protection that is assured to them by s.
-112 is that they cannot be removed or disciplined except on the recommendation of the Judicial Service Commission with a right of appeal to the Privy Council.
-This last is a local body established under s.
-82 of the Constitution whose members are appointed by the Governor-General after consultation with the Prime Minister F and hold office for a period not exceeding three years.
+The distinction between the higher judiciary and the lower judiciary is that the former are given a greater degree of security of tenure than the latter.
+There is nothing in the Constitution to protect the lower judiciary against Parliament passing ordinary laws (a) abolishing their office (b) reducing their salaries while they are in office or (c) providing that their appointments to judicial office shall be only for a short fixed term of years.
+Their independence of the good-will of the political party which commands a bare majority in the Parliament is thus not fully assured.
+The only protection that is assured to them by s 112 is that they cannot be removed or disciplined except on the recommendation of the Judicial Service Commission with a right of appeal to the Privy Council.
+This last is a local body established under s 82 of the Constitution whose members are appointed by the Governor-General after consultation with the Prime Minister and hold office for a period not exceeding three years.

 In contrast to this, judges of the Supreme Court and of the Court of Appeal are given a more firmly rooted security of tenure.
-They are protected by entrenched provisions of the Constitution against Parliament passing ordinary laws (a) abolishing their office, (b) reducing their salaries while in office, or (c) providing that their tenure of office shall end before they attain the age of 65
+They are protected by entrenched provisions of the Constitution against Parliament passing ordinary laws (a) abolishing their office, (b) reducing their salaries while in office or (c) providing that their tenure of office shall end before they attain the age of 65 years.

-F years.
 They are not subject to any disciplinary control while in office.
-They can only be removed from office upon the advice of the Judicial Committee of Her Majesty's Privy Council in the United Kingdom given on a reference made upon the recommendation of a tribunal of enquiry consisting of persons who hold or have held high judicial office in some part of the Commonwealth,
+They can only be removed from office on the advice of the Judicial Committee of Her Majesty's Privy Council in the United Kingdom given on a reference made on the recommendation of a tribunal of enquiry consisting of persons who hold or have held high judicial office in some part of the Commonwealth.